peterparkedcar165/minecraft_mod_ideas/README.md

 # Enchants 💭:
 Spell Caster: Reduces Attack Damage, but increases Attack Power by twice the increment, favourising spell casting.

-# Special Treatments 💭:
-Espurr line are Cats, so Creepers ignore, or run away from.

-Rowlet line has natural elytra flight, duration scales over evolution.

-Beedrill has wings, so can fly, for a duration.

-Ralts, Kirlia, Gardevoir have decreased Attack Speed and 0 Attack Damage, but have increased Cooldown Reduction and Attack Power to compensate.

-Gallade has decreased Arrow Velocity, Damage and Draw Speed, but has increased Attack Power, Attack Damage, and Attack Speed.
-Cooldown Reduction is increased through Attack Speed.

-Ledyba and Ledian can glide, with the duration scaling over evolution.

-Flabebe line has increased stats around flowers, and can fly but at slow speed.

-Finneon walks slowly on land, and Lumineon walks normally.
-They both have increased defensive stats.

 # Misc 💭:

 What if Attack Damage is what is used for Physical moves, and Attack Power is what is used for special moves.